Skip to main content

 • Ensure you are getting enough sleep to feel rested

-If you are having difficulty speaking:
+If you are having difficulty speaking, you can:

 • Talk to your health care provider about seeing a speech therapist